Coronavirus death toll rises by 34 in state, including 2 in Palm Beach County

 The youngest and oldest ever in the state were reported Thursday.
 A 23-year-old woman from Miami-Dade County surpasses a 26-year-old man from Miami-Dade.
 A total of 13 people from 25 to 34 have died from the virus.
 A 104-year-old woman is 1 year older than the previous oldest, one woman each from Miami-Dade and Escambia.
 A total of 847 people 85 and older have died in the state.

-Ninety-four percent of the fatalities are 55 and older and 64 percent 75 and older in data through Friday.
-A smaller percentage of older people have tested positive -- 40 percent 55 and older and 13percent 75 and older.
+Ninety-four percent of the fatalities are 55 and older and 64 percent 75 and older.
+A smaller percentage of older people have tested positive -- 40 percent 55 and older and 13 percent 75 and older.
 At the other end of the age spectrum, there are 447 cases of infants to 4 years old and 970 from 5 to 14.

-The new deaths in the county Saturday were a 102-year-old female, the oldest ever in the county surpassing two women aged 101, and a 96-year-old man.
+The new deaths in Palm Beach County on Saturday were a 102-year-old female, the oldest ever in the county surpassing two women aged 101, and a 96-year-old man.
 The youngest ever is a 30-year-old man.

-Palm Beach County's death count is higher than 17 states, including New Hampshire with 232.
-Oklahoma has 329.
+Palm Beach County's death count is higher than 17 states, including Oklahoma with 234.
+New Mexico has 351.

 The county's total number of confirmed cases range from newborn to 104.
 Martin County also reported on Sunday an infant girl tested positive.